intel/intel-ipsec-mb/README.md

 (8)   - decryption is by16 and encryption is x16
 (9)   - currently 1:9 crypt:skip pattern supported
 (10)  - by default, decryption and encryption are AVX by8.
-        On CPUs supporting VAES, decryption and encryption are AVX2-VAES by16.
+        On CPUs supporting VAES, decryption and encryption might use AVX2-VAES by16, if beneficial.

 Legend:
 ` byY` - single buffer Y blocks at a time